guo-sj/guo-sj.github.io/docs/_posts/2021-10-27-vim-plugin-install.md

     end while
 ```

-With doing this loop again and again, you will eventually find that your editing
+By doing this loop over again and over again, you will end up finding that your editing
-becomes as fast as you think.
+is getting as fast as you think.

 Finally, my [.vimrc](/assets/vim/vimrc).